Why Small Classes?

 More confidence and leadership

-Our girls thrive in smaller environments, confidently asking questions and leading conversations and activities of their choice.
+Our students thrive in smaller environments.
+They confidently asking questions and leading conversations and activities of their choice.

 More dependable relationships